Future of the UMC

 As a congregation we commit to live like Jesus by welcoming and loving everyone in our church, our community, and beyond.
 All means all – no exceptions.
 For our full welcome statement click here.

 The pastors at CUMC believe that every person, no matter gender, sexual identity, race, or ability has been created by God and is loved by God - and therefore should be loved by us.
 Our congregation has many families with LGBTQ+ family members, and seeks to welcome everyone with Christ's love.
 Lay leadership at CUMC is based on one's discipleship and giftedness to serve.
-Our pastors are currently restricted by the Book of Discipline and unable to officiate same-sex marriages, but they can be involved in the services.
+Our pastors are able to officiate any marriage.
 Please contact a pastor if this is your desire.

 what is cumc leadership council doing?